The current state of our planet and its environment is growing worse every day. The unfortunate truth is that we humans are to blame.

 37. Get reusable produce bags

-Reusable produce bags are also growing in popularity, but not quite as fast as the regular grocery bags.
+Reusable produce bags are also growing in popularity, but not quite as fast as regular reusable grocery bags.

 Ditch those thin, pesky, plastic produce bags you get at the store.
 Buy and reuse mesh or canvas produce bags for your fruits and vegetables.